radams15/CircuitTesterDocs/Analysis/chap-4/research_questions.md

  5. Do you feel that a program that can be used on personal devices would be a helpful aid for home learning?

- 6. Have you ever used any kind of circuit planning tools before?
+ 6. Have you ever used any kind of circuit planning/testing tools before?
 	If so, what was your opinion on it, and what would you like to see added?

- 7. Have you got anything else to add?
+ 7. Please add anything else you would like to say here.

 ## For physics students:

  1. Are you currently satisfied with the electronics equipment in school?
-Why?
+Why/why not?

- 2. Do you think that being able to experiment with cicuits at home would aid in your learning?
+ 2. Do you think that being able to experiment with circuits at home would aid in your learning?

  3. Would you say that you understand theories better if they were given an example of the theories working?